kolov/pepper/README.md

 The additional parameters ar of type `IA`, described with `EndpointInput[IA]`.

 This may sound complicated.
-The documentation is in early stage, and the explaining clearly is hard.
+The documentation is in early stage, and the explaining the concepts clearly is hard.

-Jump to the Demo application and see the sample code below, or to the [Demo](#demo).
+See the source code of the [Demo](#demo) service or see the sample code below, tho code speaks for itself.

 ## Authorisation input data